BGSF — BGSF, Inc.

 March 12, 2026

-BGSF Q4 2025 Earnings Call Summary
+BGSF, Inc. Q4 2025 Earnings Call Summary

 1. Key Financial Results and Metrics

-- Gross Profit: $7.7 million (35% of revenue), impacted by $147,000 in out-of-period workers’ compensation costs.
-Adjusted gross profit margin was 35.6%.
+- Gross Profit: $7.7 million (35% of revenue), down from $8.7 million in the prior year.
+Adjusted gross profit percentage was 35.6%, consistent with the prior year.

-- SG&A Expenses: $9.3 million, down from $10.5 million in Q4 2024.
-Included $403,000 in strategic review costs.
+- SG&A Expenses: $9.3 million, down from $10.5 million year-over-year, including strategic review costs of $403,000.

-- Adjusted EBITDA: Loss of $947,000, an improvement from a $1.6 million loss in the prior year.
+- Adjusted EBITDA: Loss of $947,000, improved from a loss of $1.6 million in the prior year.

-- Net Loss: GAAP net loss of $0.11 per diluted share; adjusted EPS loss of $0.09 per share.
+- Net Loss: GAAP net loss of $0.11 per diluted share; non-GAAP adjusted EPS loss of $0.09 per share.

-- Full-Year Cash Flow: Net cash from continuing operations was $117,000, including a $5.2 million escrow receivable from the sale of the professional division.
+- Full Year Cash Flow: Net cash from continuing operations was $117,000, including a $5.2 million escrow receivable from the sale of the professional division.

 2. Strategic Updates and Business Highlights